-A specialty pharmaceuticals company based in Montréal, Québec, Knight Therapeutics stands out as a carbon copy of Jonathan Goodman’s first venture, Paladin Labs, listed at $1.50 a share in 1995 and sold to Endo nineteen years later for $151 a share.
+A specialty pharmaceuticals company based in Montréal, Québec, Knight Therapeutics comes across as a carbon copy of Jonathan Goodman’s first venture, Paladin Labs, listed at $1.50 a share in 1995 and sold to Endo nineteen years later for $151 a share.

 As part of the deal, Knight was spun-off from Paladin with a royalty stream from sales of Impavido – a drug for treating a rare parasitic infection – outside of the United States, in addition of a FDA priority review voucher later sold to Gilead for $140 million.